Cybersecurity: Retirement Plan Sponsors Can Protect Themselves

-While recordkeepers and other service providers have an obligation to keep private information private, plan sponsors sometimes volunteer more information than required.
-For example, oversharing Social Security numbers can open the door for potential misuse.
-So, while it’s necessary to provide participant information for certain purposes, less is generally more.
+While recordkeepers and other service providers have an obligation to keep private information private, plan sponsors sometimes volunteer more information than is required.
+For example, oversharing Social Security numbers can open the door to potential misuse.
+While it is necessary to provide participant information for certain purposes, generally, less is more.

 Insure Against Breaches

 Two types of insurance address cyberbreaches: cybersecurity insurance and fiduciary liability insurance.
-Most employers have a cybersecurity insurance policy covering the organization, but plan sponsors should make sure the policy specifically covers the retirement plan.
+Most employers have a cybersecurity insurance policy that covers the organization, but plan sponsors should make sure the policy specifically covers its retirement plan or plans.

 An indemnification provision in service provider agreements is an added layer of protection.
-It requires the service provider make a participant whole in the event of a data or dollars breach on the provider’s end.
-The provision ensures the organization is not held financially responsible, nor is an insurance claim needed.
-Keep in mind, if a contract contains this provision, the plan sponsor must take certain steps to prevent data breaches on their end.
+It requires the service provider to make a participant whole in the event of a data breach or dollars breach on the provider’s end.
+This type of provision ensures the organization is not held financially responsible, nor is an insurance claim needed.
+Keep in mind: If a contract contains this provision, the plan sponsor must take certain steps to prevent data breaches on their end.

 Focus on Participants

 Plan sponsors and recordkeepers should communicate the benefits of logging in on a regular basis.
-This is not only from a cybersecurity perspective, but also to better understand their path to retirement security.
-The DOL suggests participants close or delete unused accounts, use caution when accessing unsecured Wi-Fi networks, and be wary of phishing messages asking for personal information.
+This practice is not important only to ensure cybersecurity but also to help participants better understand their path to retirement security.
+The DOL suggests participants close or delete all unused accounts, use caution when accessing unsecured Wi-Fi networks, and be wary of phishing messages that ask for personal information.

-Maintaining current participant contact information is another way to protect against cyberthreats.
+Maintaining current contact information for each participant is another way to protect against cyberthreats.
 However, if contact information is out of date, this safeguard fails.
-With an ever-increasing digital environment and heightened focus on safety of participants’ assets, cybersecurity in retirement plans will remain a DOL focus for years to come.
-Prudent plan sponsors will take appropriate actions to protect their retirement plans participants and organizations.
+With an ever-increasing digital environment and heightened focus on the safety of participants’ assets, cybersecurity in retirement plans will remain a DOL focus.
+Prudent plan sponsors will take appropriate actions now to protect their retirement plan participants and organizations.